 - Go to the Quizzes under Course Admin you will then find all your Quizzes questions and categories respectively.

 - Select the one that you would like to change and click on Edit.

 - You then may edit the name, select a different category, Add/Edit Quiz question, and change any of the remaining properties.

-- Moving/reordering questions within the quiz can easily be done by dragging the questions: you have to hold and drag the two rows of dots in front of the question (in green in the screenshot).
+- Moving/reordering questions within the quiz can easily be done by dragging the questions: you have to hold and drag the two rows of dots in front of the question.

-Also you can select one or multiple questions and select Move To option, (in red in the screenshot) you can then select where you want the question to be moved to.
+Also you can select one or multiple questions and select Move To option, you can then select where you want the question to be moved to.